Empeiria

 Copy

-If you don't have tokens get some from faucet (http://faucet-testnet.empe.io) or contact us and send your account address.
+If you don't have tokens get some from faucet (<http://faucet-testnet.empe.io>) or contact us and send your account address.

-What is a Validator?
+#### What is a Validator? <a href="#what-is-a-validator" id="what-is-a-validator"></a>

 [Validators](https://hub.cosmos.network/master/validators/overview.html) are responsible for committing new blocks to the blockchain through voting.
 A validator's stake is slashed if they become unavailable or sign blocks at the same height.
 Please read about [Sentry Node Architecture](https://hub.cosmos.network/master/validators/validator-faq.html#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high availability.

-Create Your Validator
+#### Create Your Validator <a href="#create-your-validator" id="create-your-validator"></a>

-Your empevalconspub consensus public key from tendermint can be used to create a new validator by staking tokens.
+Your `empevalconspub` consensus public key from tendermint can be used to create a new validator by staking tokens.
 You can find your validator pubkey by running:

 Copy